 Step 4 – Apply Concealer

 The foundation/concealer application step is often one that can be the most confusing because everyone has an opinion on which way works better but for me personally, I like to apply concealer after my foundation.
-I typically only use concealer to cover dark spots or areas that my foundation did not.
+Use concealer to cover dark spots or areas of your face that foundation did not.
 If I apply concealer first, I will often use too much because I’m trying to conceal a ton of different areas and then adding foundation on top of that is way too much for me.
-My foundation usually will cover everything I need and I will only use concealer under my eyes to brighten my dark circles or if my foundation did not cover a specific blemish, then I will dab on a touch of concealer.
-If you use a color corrector under your eyes, this would also be the step to apply it.

 What Order To Apply Your Makeup